Castle Dargan Estate is nestled on 170 acres of mature woodlands with breath-taking views.

 The Estate first opened its doors in August 2006 and has steadily grown in popularity since then.
 The centerpiece of the Estate is the Castle Dargan House.
 Built in the 18th century, its 21st century restoration has rekindled the country lifestyle of its early years.

-Castle Dargan House and the Castle Ruins (located beside hole 3 in the golf course) bear witness to the wonderful sense of history that still exists in what is now a rare retreat for the discerning traveller.
+These Ruins bear witness to the wonderful sense of history that still exists in what is now a rare retreat for the discerning traveller.

 William Middleton